 Chrissy Teigen’s secret for fighting “tiger stripes”?
 Ultra-pricey The Concentrate from La Mer.
 "I come from a stretch mark–prone family — I have them all over my butt and inner thighs.
 Luckily, I'm with a man who could not care less about them or else I would be insecure, but during my pregnancy, it was my belly I was scared of.
 I knew I'd have to do something about it before I started seeing them," Teigen — who is also a La Mer spokesperson — told Allure.

 Self-styled holistic living guru, Goop founder and mom of two Gwyneth Paltrow recommends sweet almond oil.
-While we don't know what brand Gwyneth uses, this almond oil from Sephora has over 10K loves and according to the site it has more than 50 percent almond oil, making it naturally rich in omega 6, and camelina oil, rich in omega 3, that will help nourish skin and make it more supple.
+While we don't know what brand Gwyneth uses, this almond oil from Sephora has over 10K loves and according to the site it has more than 50 percent almond oil, making it naturally rich in omega 6, and camelina oil, rich in omega 3, to will help nourish skin and make it more supple.

 In an interview with W Magazine, supermodel and Kora Organics founder Miranda Kerr, said that she applied the brand’s Noni Glow Body Oil (an Allure Best of Beauty winner) religiously throughout her pregnancy.

 Meanwhile, Spice Girl turned fashion designer, Victoria Beckham shared her love of Elemis Japanese Camellia Oil Blend on Twitter: “Pregnancy tip!!!!
 I have used this through every pregnancy, it's amazing!!
 X VB.”
 This product is easily absorbed and rich in plant collagen.
-The Amazon product page claims that it is ideal for helping to prevent stretch marks while pregnant and improving skin elasticity and condition over the whole body.
+The Amazon product page claims that it is ideal for preventing stretch marks while pregnant and improving skin elasticity and condition over the whole body.

 Ali Landry, Miss USA 1996, mom of three and former face, err body, of Palmer's, said she used Palmer's Cocoa Butter Formula Massage Lotion for Stretch Marks twice daily while expecting.